Department of Health and Human Services

 Leslie C. Rogall Administrative Law Judge

-- 2. I note that CMS submitted the photographs that the site inspector took at each site visit.
+- back to note 1 2.
+I note that CMS submitted the photographs that the site inspector took at each site visit.
 CMS Ex.
 2 at 3-15.
 Petitioner’s photographs are not dated, but likely post-date the site inspector’s photographs (P. Br. at 5-6), meaning that Petitioner’s photographs would not evidence the appearance of Petitioner’s location on the dates of the site visits.

-- 4. My findings of fact and conclusions of law are set forth in bold and italics.
+- back to note 3 4.
+My findings of fact and conclusions of law are set forth in bold and italics.